j46-txt/pomodorocycle/README.md

   Track your total time focused, sessions completed, cycles done, and streaks — daily and overall.

 - 🎯 **Daily Goals**
-  Set a daily goal (in focus sessions or completed cycles) and monitor your progress.
+  Set a daily goal and monitor your progress.

 - 🏆 **Achievements System**
   Unlock achievements as you accumulate time and hit daily goals.